CollaboraOnline/CollaboraOnline.github.io/readme.md

 # Work and push to the source branch

-The branch with the name `source` hosts all source files used in the creation of the website via hugo.
-In turn, `master` branch is then only used to host the generated result (`public` folder)
+The branch with the name `master` hosts all source files used in the creation of the website via hugo.
+In turn, `gh-pages` branch is then only used to host the generated result (`public` folder)

 ## Directory
 * Posts (buildit, easyhacks, translate, filebugs) are written in markdown and are located in `content/post/*.md`